mm1994uestc/AWS-ENV-Monitor/image_sample_pro/Raspberry_Arduino_Motor_Control/image_data/Readme.md

 ![crontab](https://github.com/mm1994uestc/AWS-ENV-Monitor/blob/master/image_sample_pro/Raspberry_Arduino_Motor_Control/image_data/pi-crontab-upload-image.png)
 ## How to use the script in the folder?(Introduce)
 1. **mkdir.sh**: Used to make directorise recursively.(A1 ...
 A8,...,D1...D8)
+2. **win_mkdir.bat**: Used to mkdir under the MSWindows Operation System.
-2. **pic_rm.py**: Used to remove all the Image file recursively under the folder.
+3. **pic_rm.py**: Used to remove all the Image file recursively under the folder.
-3. **image_aws_upload.py**: Used to upload all the image file under the folder recursively.
+4. **image_aws_upload.py**: Used to upload all the image file under the folder recursively.(Compatibale with Windows/Linux-Python2.7/Python3)
-4. **image_aws_download.py**: Used to download all the image file from aws's S3://image-data bucket recursively.
+5. **image_aws_download.py**: Used to download all the image file from aws's S3://image-data bucket recursively.(Compatibale with Windows/Linux/macOS-Python2.7/Python3)
+6. **pic_rm.sh**: Used to delete the image file under the current folder.